 NOTE.
-While an alignment is running, both the IQ and Zero Span output are disabled.
+While an alignment is running, both the IF and IQ outputs are disabled.

 Alignments during warm-up.
 During the 20-minute warm-up period, the signal analyzer will use the alignment data generated during the previous use of the instrument as it warms to operating temperature (if Auto mode is selected).
-During the specified period for warm-up, the instrument performance is not warranted.
+During the specified period for warm-up, the instrument performance is not warranted